slsa-framework/slsa-github-generator/BYOB.md

 #### Update TCA

-The next thing to do is to [_not_ uploads asset to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78) within the existing Action.
-Next, let's update the TCA to securely share the built artifacts with the TRW.
+The next thing to do is to [_not_ uploads asset to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78) within the existing Action and update the TCA to securely share the built artifacts with the TRW.
 (The TRW will later be updated to publish the artifacts).
+To update the TCA:

 - [Generate a random value](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L73-L78) to unique name your artifact.
 This is necessary to avoid name collisions if multiple builders run concurrently.
-This could be concurrent runs of our builder, or someone else's builder.
+This could be concurrent runs of your builder, or someone else's builder.
 - [Create a folder with all the generated artifacts](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L80-L90).
 In our case, we build a single artifact.
 - [Securely share the built artifacts with the TRW](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L92-L98).
 For this you need to use the [secure-upload-download Action](https://github.com/slsa-framework/slsa-github-generator/tree/main/actions/delegator/secure-upload-folder).
 This Action uploads the entire folder and returns the sha256 digest as its output, which we will use during download.
 It's important to note that the "artifact name" refers to the unique name given to the object shared with the TRW, and can be different from the artifact filename our TCA built.
 - [Add outputs to return the name and digest of the uploaded artifact](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L48-L53).